cerst/auto_require/README.md

 # auto_require

-_auto\_require_ is a macro-powered implementation of Scala's require that comes with auto-generated error messages.
+_auto\_require_ is a macro implementation of Scala's require that comes with auto-generated error messages.
 It has no dependencies other than _scala-reflect_.

 ## Usage